RoyzLevy/grafana-users/README.md

 ## Handling sensitive information

-We would handle information such as user names, passwords and roles in
+We would handle sensitive information in an external secret registry like Hashicorp Vault.

 ###### Installation manual